acdlite/flummox/docs/why-flux-component-is-better-than-flux-mixin.md

 });
 ```

-And its parent looks something like this:
+And its owner looks something like this:

 ```js
 let BlogPostPage = React.createClass({